-In September 2015, the Company completed a share purchase agreement with Canada Silver Cobalt Works ("CCW"), formerly Canada Cobalt Works Inc. and Castle Silver Resources Inc. a publicly traded company, whereby CCW agreed to acquire all of the issued and outstanding common shares of CSM, the Company's wholly-owned subsidiary.
-The Company and CCW have certain directors and officers in common.
+In September 2015, the Company completed a share purchase agreement with CCW, whereby CCW agreed to acquire all of the issued and outstanding common shares of CSM, the Company's wholly-owned subsidiary.
+The Company and CCW are related parties that have three common directors and two common officers.

 In consideration, CCW issued an aggregate of 10,000,000 units, in four equal instalments of 2,500,000 units per year over a three-year period.
 Each unit consisted of one common share and one common share purchase warrant, each exercisable at \$0.10 for a one-year period.
-The fair value of the final 2,500,000 units receivable by the Company as at June 30, 2018 was estimated to be \$3,517,656 based on the trading price of the common shares and a Black Scholes valuation performed on the warrants as of that date.
+The fair value of the final 2,500,000 units receivable by the Company as at June 30, 2018 was estimated to be \$3,517,656 based on the trading price of the common shares and a Black

+Scholes valuation performed on the warrants as of that date.
 These units were received during 2019 and were distributed to the shareholders of the Company as a dividend.